mgrojo/coap_spark/client/tests/results.md

   - [ ] scenario [post method](coap_client_tests.md) fails

+    OK  : When I run `../bin/coap_client -m post -e "This is a test" coap://coap.me/forbidden` OK  : Then I get no error
 *** NOK : And output is (coap_client_tests.md:245:)
 Output:
 | "This is a test"
-| Method not supported here
+| 4.05 Method not supported here

 not equal to expected:
 | 4.05 Method not supported here